trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● Start your game and play!

-● Make sure to have a keyboard ready since sometimes a game might start you in B8 while your actual Mascon is in EB currently.
-Use you keyboard to sync ingame notch position with actual notch position
+● Make sure to have a keyboard ready to navigate the ingame menu and because a game might start you in B8 while your actual Mascon is, for example, in EB currently.
+Use you keyboard to sync ingame notch position with the actual notch position

 ● To terminate the script, close the running instance of AutoHotkey or press the Hotkey if those are activated in the .ini